Hippopotamus antiquus: Palaeoecology

 The morphology of Hippopotamus antiquus suggests that it spent even more time in the water and it may have been less suited to terrestrial locomotion than the living H. amphibius.
 An analysis of nitrogen isotopes suggests that H. antiquus preferred aquatic plants, in contrast to modern H. amphibius, which prefers terrestrial grasses.
+Late H. antiquus may have consumed a greater proportion of herbaceous plants than earlier H. antiquus populations.
 Due to its large body size and amphibious ecology, adults were largely immune from predation, though juveniles may have occasionally been targeted by predators, such as the sabertooth cat Homotherium.
 Other large animals that lived alongside Hippopotamus antiquus Early-Middle Pleistocene Europe include rhinoceroses belonging to the genus Stephanorhinus, as well as the mammoth Mammuthus meridionalis, which was replaced at the beginning of the Middle Pleistocene by the straight-tusked elephant (Palaeoloxodon antiquus).

 Relationship with humans

-Remains of the species with cut marks suggestive of butchery by archaic humans have been reported from several sites in Spain, dating to the late Early Pleistocene, including Barranco León (~1.4 Ma), Fuente Nueva 3 (~1.3 Ma), and Vallparadís (~1.0 Ma), At the Marathousa 2 site in Greece, thought to date to the Middle Pleistocene around 500-400,000 years ago, remains of a juvenile Hippopotamus antiquus individual with cut marks were found associated with a lithic artefact.
+Remains of the species with cut marks suggestive of butchery by archaic humans have been reported from several sites in Spain, dating to the late Early Pleistocene, including Barranco León (~1.4 Ma), Fuente Nueva 3 (~1.3 Ma), and Vallparadís (~1.0 Ma).
+At the Marathousa 2 site in Greece, thought to date to the Middle Pleistocene around 500-400,000 years ago, remains of a juvenile Hippopotamus antiquus individual with cut marks were found associated with a lithic artefact.
 It is unclear whether the remains at these sites were hunted or scavenged.
 It is unlikely that archaic humans regularly hunted healthy adult hippopotamuses due to their dangerousness.